iposton/angular-senators-votes/README.md

 }

 ```
 This is a breakdown of the above code.
 The $http service requires me to define what kind of http method this is in this case it's a GET request.
 Then I must define the endpoint (url) in where to send this get request to.
 ProPublica requires the api key to be sent with the headers option and it must be exactly like this `'X-API-KEY': 'fakekey123xcvbnm123456999'` in order to get data sent back to my app.
-When the $http options get the data then the data comes back as a param called response.
-I had to dig into the response to get the data I was looking for which is an array of all the 100 state senators.
-The array is then defined so it can be rendered in the html with ng-repeat.
+If the $http gets the data successfully from the api `then()`  is called and the promise is fulfilled and the data is past in as a response (response = data object).
+If the $http can not get the data back from the api the code will throw an error.
+I had to access the senator property of the response object that came back from the api.
+By running `console.log(response.data.results[0].members, ' members')` I can see the array of senators in the js console of the chrome browser.
+This code means `response.data.results[0].members` in response there is data in data there is results in results there is the first array with a key of members which is the array of senator objects and that is what I want ng-repeat to iterate over in the html.
+This array is then defined to a varibale called `self.senators` so it can be rendered in the html with ng-repeat as `vm.senators`.

 ```html